 Online quizzes, including multiple choice and short answer questions

 Portfolio of evidence

 Support is offered via scheduled live Q&A sessions, all support sessions are recorded and made available for students to view in their own time.
 If the student has attended a live Q&A session and still needs additional support, a one on one video chat can be arranged with a trainer.

 Course costs can vary depending on the qualification selected.
 You can choose to pay for certificate level courses in weekly instalments over 12 months, or receive a discount if you pay upfront.

-If you are less than halfway through your enrolment period and it’s not working out, you can opt-out of the second half and reduce your course fee liability to 50% of the total course fee.
+Certificate students If you are less than halfway through your enrolment period and it’s not working out, you can opt-out of the second half and reduce your course fee liability to 50% of the total course fee.
 Refer to the Student Agreement for full terms and conditions.

-Yes, we understand life doesn’t always go to plan and our online courses are designed to flex around your life.
+We understand life doesn’t always go to plan and our online courses are designed to flex around your life.

-Students work at their own pace to complete the course within the allocated time frame.
+Certificate Students work at their own pace to complete the course within the allocated time frame.
 If additional time is needed to complete the course, students can apply for extensions of up to 6 additional months (2 x 3-month extensions).

 Entry requirements differ from course to course.
 Please refer to specific course pages to see the relevant course requirements.

 All students must be 18 years or older and Australian or New Zealand Residents or Citizens.